 By default Tomcat runs a HTTP connector on port 8080 and an AJP connector on port 8009.
 You might want to change those default ports to avoid conflict with another application on the system.
 This is done by changing the following lines in /etc/tomcat7/server.xml:

 <Connector port="8080" protocol="HTTP/1.1" connectionTimeout="20000" redirectPort="8443" /> ... <Connector port="8009" protocol="AJP/1.3" redirectPort="8443" />

 Changing JVM used

-By default Tomcat will run preferably with OpenJDK-6, then try Sun's JVM, then try some other JVMs.
-If you have various JVMs installed, you can set which should be used by setting JAVA_HOME in /etc/default/tomcat6:
+By default Tomcat will run preferably with OpenJDK JVMs, then try the Sun JVMs, then try some other JVMs.
+You can force Tomcat to use a specific JVM by setting JAVA_HOME in /etc/default/tomcat7:

 Declaring users and roles

 Usernames, passwords and roles (groups) can be defined centrally in a Servlet container.
-In Tomcat 6.0 this is done in the /etc/tomcat6/tomcat-users.xml file:
+This is done in the /etc/tomcat7/tomcat-users.xml file: